Monday, 13 January 2014

 Salt & pepper

 Return the pan to the heat.
-Add the Calvados/brandy if using to scrape any meaty goodness off the bottom of the pan.
-Add the cider and bring to the boil.
+Add the Calvados/brandy if using, together with the cider, and crumbled stock cube.
+Scrape any meaty/oniony goodness off the bottom of the pan, and bring it to the boil.
 Pour over the pheasants.
-Crumble the stock cube into a measuring jug and add the recently boiled water.
-Top the slow cooker up with this so the liquid comes about halfway up the pheasants.

 Instagram: leesashomemade